 In the past, the Brandeis IBS ALPFA chapter has:

-- Partnered with State Street and Safe Passage (a nonprofit that provides education to more than 550 children living in extreme poverty around the Guatemala City garbage dump) to raise money through a 5K charity race.
+- Partnered with Safe Passage (a non-profit that provides education to more than 500 children living in extreme poverty around the Guatemala City garbage dump) to raise money through a 5K charity race.

-- Attended the annual ALPFA National Convention, resulting in full-time employment opportunities for many Brandeis IBS attendees.
+- Attended the ALPFA National Convention, resulting in full-time employment offers and opportunities for many Brandeis IBS attendees